 1. What are professional boundaries at work?

-Professional boundaries are clear limits around your physical, mental well-being, time, workload, and emotional involvement at work.
+Professional boundaries are clear limits around your physical and mental well-being, time, workload, and emotional involvement at work.
 They help manage respectful, safe, and healthy working relationships.

 2. Why are professional boundaries important in the workplace?